 Mr Ballard (Senior Environmental Protection Officer) gave further advice as follows.
 CDC monitored air quality in ten locations in Chichester using nitrogen dioxide diffusion tubes and two locations using real-time monitoring devices, one on Orchard Street monitoring nitrogen dioxide and one at Stockbridge adjacent to the A27.
 CDC had been monitoring across the city since 2000 and the five-year trend indicated modest improvements in air quality.
 CDC continued to monitor at Rumbolds Hill in Midhurst.
 CDC had three air quality management areas (AQMA) in place which were declared for the non-compliance of air quality with the UK Air Quality Objective for Nitrogen Dioxide.
 The Department of the Environment, Food and Rural Affairs (DEFRA) had published its consultation document Tackling nitrogen dioxide in our cities.
 The consultation would close on 15 June 2017 and the government would publish its resulting plan on 31 July 2017.
-The consultation document the duty to tackle its AQMA issues remained.
+The consultation document indicated that CDC would not be mandated to implement a clean air zone but the duty to tackle its AQMA issues remained.
 A briefing note regarding the DEFRA consultation would be forwarded to all members soon after this meeting for their information.